 Precipitation in the Mongolian part of the Baikal Basin increases with elevation and latitude.
 Precipitation patterns are highly variable in amount and timing, and fluctuate considerably from year to year.
 Maximum rainfall occurs during the summer months, and varies from 300-500 mm in the mountains to 50-100 mm in arid zones.
 The Orkhon-Selenga Basin receives about 250-300 mm of precipitation annually.
 At the same time a high evaporating capacity is characteristic of all regions of Mongolia.
 In some regions, and in some years, the evaporation exceeds the precipitation.
-In the highland regions the volume of precipitation and amounts to 500 mm/year, in the forest-steppe evaporation amounts to 550-700 mm, in the steppe - 650-750 mm, and in the desert areas it amounts to 800-1000 mm (MARCC 2009).
+In the highland regions the volume of precipitation and amounts to 500 mm/year, in the forest-steppe evaporation amounts to 550-700 mm, evaporation from the water surface - 550-700 mm, in the steppe - 650-750 mm, and in the desert areas it amounts to 800-1000 mm (MARCC 2009).